thunderlabs-tech/plant-friends/README.md

 Continuous integration is managed using Github workflows.
 See [`.github/workflows`](.github/workflows).

 Continuous deployment is managed using Netlify.
 See [`netlify.toml`](netlify.toml).

+## Persistence / FaunaDB

+Data is stored in [FaunaDB](https://dashboard.fauna.com/).

+### Databases, access keys, environment variables

+One database is designated for production and its access key is stored as an environment variable in Netlify.

+For local development, create a new database for yourself or [run a local FaunaDB docker image](https://fauna.com/blog/setting-up-a-new-fauna-cluster-using-docker).

+FaunaDB identifies which database you connect to by your access token.
+Once you've created a database, assign the key to the environment variable `REACT_APP_FAUNADB_ACCESS_TOKEN` (you can put it in [`.env`](clients/web-app/.env) for convenience).

+### Schema

+For now databases need to be set up and migrated manually.
+The current schema is stored in (schema/schema.gql)[schema/schema.gql].
+You can upload it using the FaunaDB dashboard (go to the "GraphQL" tab and there's an "Update Schema" button).

+### Staging, Netlify deploy previews

+Netlify builds a copy of the app for each open PR.
+Currently they will all connect to the same FaunaDB staging database.
+In the future we could add a Netlify hook to provision a new FaunaDB database for each new deploy preview so that they don't conflict.
+This will be particularly important when we have automated migrations.

 ## User stories